matrix-org/synapse/docs/admin_api/rooms.md

 The Room Members admin API allows server admins to get a list of all members of a room.

+The response includes the following fields:

+* `members` - A list of all the members that are present in the room, represented by their ids.
+* `total` - Total number of members in the room.

 ## Usage

 A standard request: